programminghistorian/ph-submissions/lessons/exploring-and-analyzing-network-data-with-python.md

 ## Lesson Goals

-Today you'll learn:
+In this tutorial, you will learn:
 - To use the [**NetworkX**](https://networkx.readthedocs.io/en/stable/) package for working with network data in [**Python**](http://programminghistorian.org/lessons/introduction-and-installation); and
 - To analyze humanities network data to find:
     - Network structure and path lengths,
     - Important or central nodes, and
     - Communities and subgroups

-**n.b.:** This is a tutorial for exploring network statistics and metrics---the math that underlies network visualizations.
+**n.b.:** This is a tutorial for exploring network statistics and metrics.
 We will therefore focus on ways to analyze, and draw conclusions from, networks without visualizing them.
 You'll likely want a combination of visualization and network metrics in your own project, and so we recommend this article as a companion to [this earlier Programming Historian tutorial](http://programminghistorian.org/lessons/creating-network-diagrams-from-historical-sources).

 ## Prerequisites